Ludwig II of Bavaria: Ludwig and Wagner

 Ludwig was intensely interested in the operas of Richard Wagner.
 This interest began when Ludwig first saw Lohengrin at the impressionable age of 15, followed by Tannhäuser ten months later.
 Wagner's operas appealed to the king's fantasy-filled imagination.
 Wagner had a notorious reputation as a political radical and philanderer who was constantly on the run from creditors.
 On 4 May 1864, the 51-year-old Wagner was given an unprecedented 1¾ hour audience with Ludwig in the Munich Residenz.
 Later, the composer wrote of his first meeting with Ludwig, "Alas, he is so handsome and wise, soulful and lovely, that I fear that his life must melt away in this vulgar world like a fleeting dream of the gods."

 Ludwig was likely the savior of Wagner's career; without Ludwig, Wagner's later operas are unlikely to have been composed, much less premiered at the prestigious Munich Royal Court Theatre, which went on to become the Bavarian State Opera.

 A year after meeting the King, Wagner presented his latest work, Tristan und Isolde, in Munich to great acclaim.
 The composer's perceived extravagant and scandalous behaviour in the capital was unsettling for the conservative people of Bavaria, and the King was forced to ask Wagner to leave the city six months later, in December 1865.
 Ludwig considered abdicating to follow Wagner, but Wagner persuaded him to stay.
-Ludwig provided the Tribschen residence for Wagner in Switzerland.
+Ludwig provided the Tribschen residence for Wagner in Switzerland, where he visited him incognito on May 22, 1866.
 Wagner completed Die Meistersinger there; it was premiered in Munich in 1868.
 When Wagner returned to his "Ring Cycle", Ludwig demanded "special previews" of the first two works (Das Rheingold and Die Walküre) at Munich in 1869 and 1870.
+The reclusive monarch preferred to attend private performances in the royal box of an empty opera house.

 Wagner was now planning his great personal opera house – the Bayreuth Festspielhaus.
 Ludwig initially refused to support the grandiose project.
 When Wagner exhausted all other sources, he appealed to Ludwig, who loaned him 100,000 thalers to complete the work.
 Ludwig also paid for the Wahnfried villa for Wagner and his family to reside in, constructed 1872–74.
-In 1876, Ludwig attended the dress rehearsal and third public performance of the complete Ring Cycle at the Festspielhaus.
+In 1876, Ludwig attended the dress rehearsal and third public performance of the complete Ring Cycle at the Festspielhaus but avoided the premieres with the honored guests, including Kaiser Wilhelm I and many other German monarchs.